 Hit-maker Ryan Murphy has created another winner in this Post-World War II saga that follows a group of aspiring young stars trying to make their way in Tinseltown.

-Based on the New York Times best-selling series of books by Diana Gabaldon, this epic show follows the saga of Claire, an English nurse in WW2, who finds herself suddenly flung back in time to Scotland in 1743.
+Based on the New York Times best-selling series of books by Diana Gabaldon, this epic show follows the saga of Claire, an English nurse in WWII, who finds herself suddenly flung back in time to Scotland in 1743.

 It’s hard not to get instantly drawn into the world of New York City’s LGBTQ balls in the mid-’80s.
-The incomparable Billy Porter stars along with an incredible cast who bring this mesmerizing world to life.
+The incredible Billy Porter stars along with an incredible cast who bring this mesmerizing world to life.

 From the mysteries of the Upside Down to '80s references at every turn, this expertly crafted series is unlike any other on television, despite feeling comfortingly familiar.
 Stranger Things will grab you from the start and refuse to let go till you've watched every single second.
 Get caught up before the next season drops.

 photos: Courtesy of Netflix